Opinion | Mike Pence’s rehab tour begins, and a big Trumpian truth is revealed

 Other Republicans are attempting something similar.
 As ABC News reports, some want to get the party back to its foreign policy “roots,” while carefully weakening Trump’s influence over Republicans "on the Putin question.”
 Pence himself recently declared that there’s no room in the GOP for “apologists for Putin.”

 But Trump was more than just an “apologist for Putin.”
 And Pence was right at his side through all of it.
-Pence was directly involved in Trump’s appallingly corrupt effort to pressure and extort Ukraine, and he was there on the front lines, defending Trump when he got impeached for it.
+Pence was directly involved in Trump’s appallingly corrupt effort to pressure and extort Ukraine, and he was on the front lines of Trump’s defense when he got impeached for it.

 Pence’s role in the Ukraine scandal should not be memory-holed.
 Pence personally delivered the message to Ukrainian President Volodymyr Zelensky that Trump was withholding U.S. military aid to Ukraine when it was under Russian attack.